Objectives of the Course:

 Methodology:

-The class will discuss both substantive contract law and drafting skills in a combination of lecture, discussion and exercises.
+The class will teach both substantive contract law and drafting skills in a combination of lecture, discussion and exercises.
 Substantive law topics, which will be covered more or less in order throughout the course include Offer & Acceptance, Preliminary Contracts and Irrevocable Offers; Form Contracts & Mirror Image Rules; Indefiniteness Problems; Consideration in Common Law Contracts; Enforceability, Illegality and Public Policy; Parole Evidence and Modification; Avoiding Claims of Mistake; Dealing with Non-Performance Short of Breach; Effective Force Majeure Clauses; Drafting Promises and Conditions, Warranties and Disclaimers; Invoking and Excluding Particular Types of Damages; and Third Party Rights.
 Additional drafting skills, which will be interspersed throughout the course, include using forms versus 0-based drafting; framework of a contract; operative language (use of “and” or “or”, “shall” or “will”, “warrants” or “represents” and similar terms); interpretation of contract language; writing authorizations, obligations and conditions; and using advanced features of Microsoft Word such as cross-reference, compare, red-line, comment and other functions to improve drafting efficiency.

 Grading: